MicrosoftEdge/WebView2Feedback/specs/FrameProcesssInfo.md

 // Indicates the frame type used in the `ICoreWebView2FrameInfo2` interface.
 [v1_enum]
 typedef enum COREWEBVIEW2_FRAME_KIND {
+  /// Indicates that the frame is type of frame we don't differentiate.
+  COREWEBVIEW2_FRAME_KIND_OTHER,
   /// Indicates that the frame is a primary main frame(webview).
   COREWEBVIEW2_FRAME_KIND_MAIN_FRAME,
   /// Indicates that the frame is an iframe.
   COREWEBVIEW2_FRAME_KIND_IFRAME,
-  /// Indicates that the frame is another type of frame.
-  COREWEBVIEW2_FRAME_KIND_OTHER,
 } COREWEBVIEW2_FRAME_KIND;

 /// Receives the result of the `GetProcessInfosWithDetails` method.